JOIN US FOR GENIUS TEATIME!

 Want to see what's gone before?
 Enjoy the archived talks on the Opulent Mobility channel and the edited transcripts (and more!) on Substack.

-Talks are 3:30-4:30 PM PST on Zoom unless otherwise specified.
+Talks are one Saturday per month from 3:30-4:30 PM PST on Zoom unless otherwise specified.
 Suggested donations $10-35, no one turned away for lack of funds.
 Your donations benefit our speakers, their charities of choice, and the Opulent Mobility accessibility fund.

 Thanks to you all, and to Pamela Samuelson of Embodywork LA for the idea!